rokubop/talon-ui-elements/docs/effect.md

 effect(on_mount, on_unmount, [])
 ```

-Or by returning a cleanup function from the mount function.
+Or by RETURNING a cleanup function from the mount function.

 ### Example 2
 ```py